westlicht/pleya/README.md

     - `playlistPins` to define the digital pins connected to the playlist buttons
     - `backwardPin` and `forwardPin` to define the digital pins connected to the backward/forward buttons
 - Select _Adafruit 32u4 Breakout_ in the _Tools_ / _Boards_ menu
-- Connect the feather via USB
+- Connect the Feather via USB
 - Press _Upload_ to upload the sketch to the feather

 ## MicroSD Card Preparation